Board Vice Chair

 CEO & Co-Founder

 Abby Fanelli applies a commonsense approach and strategic eye to guide purpose-driven minds toward greater outcomes.
 Over two decades, her creative problem-solving has moved groups through complexity and translated challenges into value-added opportunity.
-A graduate of the University of Michigan and NYU, she began her career developing policy and programs for mission-driven organizations in the education and arts & culture sectors while earning fellowships at the Ford School of Public Policy and New York City Mayor's Office.
+A graduate of the University of Michigan and NYU, she began her career developing policy and programs for mission-focused organizations in the education and arts & culture sectors while earning fellowships at the Ford School of Public Policy and New York City Mayor's Office.

 For more than a decade, she worked alongside Hugh O'Neill – former Deputy Secretary under New York State Governors Hugh Carey and Mario Cuomo – at the economic development firm, Appleseed.
 Here, she cultivated a distinct management style that places equal value on people and outcomes while overseeing a portfolio of high-profile clients including Harvard University, Brookhaven National Lab, the Clinton School of Public Service, and Central Park Conservancy.
 She has since served in leadership roles across the higher education, corporate, and nonprofit sectors, with a pause for an extended family leave in the middle – a deeply influential contribution to her personal journey and growth as a holistic leader.